HuynhTran0301/PowerSystemDynamics_Quantum/README.md

-# Quantum computing -DAE- Power system dynamics
+# Quantum computing - DAE - Power system dynamics

 This repository contains the source code necessary to reproduce the results for solving differential algebraic equations in power system dynamics.